 You learn that your child has been bullied at school.
 Your blood pressure skyrockets.
 You want justice NOW!
 “THIS IS NOT OK!
 I’M CALLING THE SCHOOL!!”
 An understandable reaction.
 It is natural to quickly and emotionally defend your child against harm.
 But to do so is to potentially miss the great opportunity to find diamonds in the rough of bullying.

 Don’t get us wrong.
 We hate bullying and want to do what we can to make it stop.
 But let’s be honest.
 The things people typically do to get bullying to stop aren’t working.
-Just look at our politicians!
-Look at our justice systems.
-Look at our juvenile detention centers.
-Mean talk and punitive approaches are only leading to more bullying.
+Punitive approaches and public shaming often used are only leading to more bullying.

 Here’s how it works.
 First, when we take control we take power out of our kids’ hands.
-This communicates to them that they can’t handle it on their own.
+This communicates to them that they can’t handle the situation on their own.
 We also then increase their fear of the people who mistreat them, thus making them even more vulnerable.

 We have found that viewing bullying through the lens of God’s grace can both empower those who are bullied and transform those who bully.
 There are diamonds to be found.
 Let’s find them.

-Offer compassion.
 The six-year-old in the story above offered to play games with the one who bullied him.
 At our home we invited kids and their parents over for games.
-The bottom line is that often, when we move toward bullying behavior with grace and compassion, we meet a deeper need of the one who resorted to bullying.
+The bottom line is that often, when we move toward bullying behavior with grace and compassion, we meet the deeper need of the one who resorted to bullying.

-Make a plan.
 Ask your child, “What’s going to make you feel better about this situation?”
 “What would help you be confident in dealing with this person?”
 How do you want to solve this?”
 These questions put the responsibility on your child to think through and make an effort to solve the problem.
 It may be scary at first, and you can accompany them, but let them do the talking.
 It will be well worth it in the long run.
-Keep in mind that the most effective approaches to stopping person-to-person bullying always involve person-to-person reconciliation.
+Keep in mind that the most effective approach to stopping person-to-person bullying involves person-to-person reconciliation.

 Some general examples of truth: